michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 14
  - A script that converts a number from base 10 to base 16.
               Number in base 10 is stored in the environment variable DECIMAL Scrip displays the number in base 16, followed by a new line.
+# Task 15
+ - A script that encodes and decods text using the rot13 encryption.
+It assumes ASCII.